amaurybsouza/portfolio/README.md

-{👨‍💻SRE/DevOps Engineer} that loves to work with challenging and creative projects.
+I am {👨‍💻SRE/DevOps Engineer} that loves to work with challenging and creative projects.
 Experienced technology professional with a background in banking, sales systems, +10 years of experience in support of mission-critical platforms and technical participate of complex projects.

 ### Latest Medium articles
 Below you can check some posts developed by me on [Medium](https://amaurybsouza.medium.com), there you can learn more about Ansible, GitLab, Terraform, Docker, Kubernetes, Linux and more: